30 September 2007

 - 11am very useful meeting, made the whole trip worthwhile.

 - 2pm left office to get flight (us) and back home for sundown (our colleague).
 It was the first day of Ramadan so everybody else was getting home at that time too.

-- 3pm back at the hotel to collect bags and a very quick stoll along the Nile to take some more photographs to prove that I had been there.
+- 3pm back at the hotel to collect bags and a very quick stroll along the Nile to take some more photographs to prove that I had been there.

-- 4:30pm at airport and airside by 5pm!
-Two hours to kill so has a coffee and a pastry slice (my first food of the day) and then made use of the airports wireless internet.
+- 4:30pm at airport and air-side by 5pm!
+Two hours to kill so had a coffee and a pastry slice (my first food of the day because of Ramadan) and then made use of the airports wireless internet.

 - 11pm arrive in Casablanca.
 Uneventful trip to our hotel for the next three days.

 These two towers, close to my hotel in Dubai Media City, are fairly typical of the many towers in the region, most of which are still under construction.